Package 'archeofrag'

 frag.get.layers(g, layer.attr="layers", sel.layers=c("layer1", "layer2"))

-Extracts the subgraph corresponding to a pair of stratigraphic layers.
+Extracts the subgraph corresponding to a pair of archaeological spatial units.

 Description

-Extracts the subraph corresponding to a pair of stratigraphic layers (or any other type of archaeological spatial unit).
+Extracts the subraph corresponding to a pair of archaeological spatial units (stratigraphic layers or any other type of spatial unit).

 Usage